Epic Case Study

 Follow-ups, billing suggestions, prior auths.

-Epic’s core design system - Hyperspace - wasn’t built for generative AI.
-We needed a new visual identity that felt distinct, but still aligned with the rest of the ecosystem.
+Epic's existing design system wasn't built for generative AI.
+We needed something that felt distinct but cohesive.

 The gen AI “Bloom”